Francesco

 A West Coast tour was interrupted, and canceled, due to catastrophic

 circumstances.
 You MUST read about this entire trip.
-Truth is stranger
+Truth is stranger than

 Fiction!!